K-12 Funding - General

 Definition - "Kindergarten students:" Beginning in 2011/12, all Kindergarten students will be attending full-day and will be funded at 1.0 FTE (full-time equivalent). (see Form 1701 Instructions for additional information)

-Definition - "Elementary students in Grades 1 to 7:" Students in these grades are funded as 1.0 FTE.
+Definition - "Elementary students in Grades 1 to 7:" Students in these grades are funded as 1.0 FTE per school year.

-Definition - "School age secondary students in Grades 8 to 9 FTE:" FTE is determined by applying a 0.5 FTE base (for non-graduated students only) plus 0.125 FTE for every eligible full credit course (four credits).
-For students enrolled in Distributed Learning refer to the Distributed Learning Funding policy additionally for those Grade 8 and 9 students cross enrolled with at least one of their education programs delivered, in whole or in part, through Distributed learning refer to the Distributed Learning Funding policy and Form 1701.
+Definition - "School age secondary students in Grades 8 to 9 FTE:" FTE is determined by applying a 0.5 FTE base (for non-graduated students only) plus 0.125 FTE for every eligible full credit course (four credits) to a maximum of 1.0 FTE per school year.
+For students enrolled in Online Learning refer to the Online Learning Funding policy additionally for those Grade 8 and 9 students cross enrolled with at least one of their education programs delivered, in whole or in part, through Online Learning refer to the Online Learning Funding policy and Form 1701.

 Definition - "Secondary students in Grades 10 to 12 FTE:" Calculated based on each eligible full course (four credits) funded as 0.125 FTE (see Form 1701 Instructions for exceptions).
-For students enrolled in Distributed Learning or Alternate schools, refer to the Distributed Learning Funding policy and the Alternate Education School Program Policy.
+For students enrolled in Online Learning or Alternate schools, refer to the Online Learning Funding policy and the Alternate Education School Program Policy.
 For adult students refer to the Adult Funding Policy.

 Definition - "School year:" the period from July 1 to June 30.